MediaMonksMobile/FirestoreSyncIssue/README.md

 # Firestore Sync Example App

-This is to isolate Firestore's bug with synchronization of limited queries on subcollections.
+This is to isolate Firestore's bugs with limited queries on subcollections.

+**Update:**

+The main issue (reported here: https://github.com/firebase/firebase-ios-sdk/issues/1548) appears to be fixed.

+The second issue (see below) seems to be a known one but is not fixed yet, but we use this example to demonstrate it as well.

 ## Requirements